 The split between capital and revenue is a grey area.
 For example, if you buy a property for letting and carry out some redecoration work before letting it out, the expenditure would be treated as revenue.
 If, however, you bought a property which was not in a good state of repair and you paid a significantly lower price as a result, the refurbishment work is more likely to be of a capital nature.

 Allowable expenses will include insurance, managing agent fees, repairs and maintenance, services, administrative costs, travel (to the property solely for the purpose of the property business), finance costs for commercial properties and any other revenue expenses in connection with the property.
 For residential properties (excluding furnished holiday lettings) finance costs (interest and bank charges) paid are allowed as a tax credit of 20% of the amount paid against the tax liability on the rental income after deducting the other expenses.

-The cost of moveable fittings and furnishings is restricted to the cost of replacement items only from 6th April 2016.
+The cost of moveable fittings and furnishings is restricted to the cost of replacement items only.
 You cannot claim the cost of a new item which is not replacing a previous item at the property.

 If you have a letting agent, they may incur other costs on your behalf which will normally be allowable.